 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Comac Sets New Component Delivery Timeline For C919 ".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Comac Sets New Component Delivery Timeline For C919 ".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.